 If the SON signal is turned OFF while the actuator is operating, the actuator will decelerate at the forced-stop torque until it stops.
 After the actuator stops, the servo will turn off and the motor will enter a free-run state.

-At this time, the function specified by the applicable parameter (electromagnetic brake) becomes active.
+At this time, the function specified by the applicable parameter (electromagnetic brake) becomes active (provided that the actuator is equipped with a brake).